 Raymond Terrace town centre Council has been approached on behalf of Raymond Terrace businesses to extend the pigeon control program. \$5000 Donation towards extending the pigeon control program in Raymond Terrace town centre which will be managed by Council staff.
 MobReady Pty Ltd MobReady Pty Ltd is an Indigenous business, which will be administering the finances for the Indigeco Elders Olympic team. \$1000 Donation towards sending Karuah Aboriginal Elders to the Aboriginal and Torres Strait Islander Elders Olympics.
 Suzie West Suzie has written a book of short prose and poetry complemented by art works.
-The book has a message of "We need one another".
-This project supports social connection for one another in the community. \$1000 Donation towards the publication of a prose and poetry book.
+The book has a message of "We need \$1000 Donation towards the publication of a prose and poetry book.